A Table Tennis Rule Explained

 Well, it depends...

-If your opponent hits/volleys the ball whilst it's still travelling over the playing surface, you win the point.
+If your opponent volleys and/or obstructs the ball whilst it's still travelling over the playing surface, you win the point.

-But if it's already passed over the playing surface and it's obviously not going to hit the table, your opponent wins the point.
+But if the ball has already passed over the playing surface and it's obviously not going to hit the table, your opponent wins the point.

-In other words, if there's a chance that the ball might hit the table tennis table because it's still travelling towards it, your opponent would lose the point if he prevented it from doing so by hitting/volleying it.
+In other words, if there's a chance that the ball might hit the table tennis table because it's still travelling towards it, your opponent would lose the point if he prevented it from doing so by volleying and/or obstructing it.

 But...

-If the ball has already passed over the table and/or is travelling away from the table, your opponent wins the point whether he hits/volleys it or not.
+If the ball has already passed over the table and/or is travelling away from the table, your opponent wins the point whether he volleys and/or obstructs it or not.

 Don't forget ... as well as hitting the ball with your racket, if you touch the ball with any part of your body or with anything you carry, the same rule applies.